Byakuren Kaikan: Techniques and Training

 Practice in Byakuren Karate can be divided into four main categories:

 Gōhō (剛法): i.e. "hard techniques".
 These include punches, kicks, knee and elbow strikes.
 Students are also taught how to dodge, block, counterattack and in a final phase how to anticipate the intentions of the opponent.

 Jūhō (柔法): the "soft techniques" are mostly focused on self-defense.
 They include throws, pins, joint locks and submission techniques.

 Muscle strengthening and physical training: Byakuren Karate in strongly aimed at competition matches, therefore the curriculum includes many exercises to improve endurance, speed and power.

 Tameshiwari (試割り): for artistic and demonstration purposes at the highest levels breaking techniques are also imparted.

 Byakuren Karate employs the principles of Sabaki (体さばき) for dodging and counterattack the opponent.
 The fighting pose is relaxed and natural.

 Since competition rules include winning by K.O. great emphasis is placed on Kumite (組手 - fighting with a real opponent) which is integral part of the training since the lower grades.

 The employment of Kata (型) is more limited compared to more traditional Karate styles.
 There is a number of customized katas mainly performed during tests for upgrading to the next belt.

 The rules for competition are those of the traditional Japanese Full Contact Karate as established by the Kyokushin Kaikan: upper limb strikes are prohibited to neck and face, attacks with the lower limbs can also be thrown to the head instead; it is forbidden to pull or grab the opponent, hitting the genitals or the knees directly from the front.

 In training and matches protectors are worn on legs, knees, hands and genitals.
 No protectors are employed in competitions among black belts.

 Philosophy

 Despite being highly focused on competition, the Association values are based on humility, respect and altruism.
 Seriousness and dedication is required while training but also to be able to recognize one's own limits in order to avoid injuries.

-The ultimate purpose of the dōjō is not to churn out absolute champions but must be a place of growth and aggregation.
-What is learned at the Byakuren Kaikan must be brought in one's everyday life in order to be helpful.
+The ultimate purpose of the dōjō is not to produce absolute champions but to cultivate personal growth.
+The goal is to ensure that what is learned at the Byakuren Kaikan be brought in one's everyday life in order to be helpful.